 2. Hemp To Support Pain-Relief

 One of the premier and most common ways to incorporate hemp in your materia medica is to support pain relief.
 CBD, CBG, and CBC are three noteworthy constituents that research indicates have analgesic, or pain-relieving, qualities (Russo, 2011).
-This includes supporting alleviation of neuropathic, inflammatory, physiologic, and other forms of chronic pain.
+This includes supporting the alleviation of neuropathic, inflammatory, physiologic, and other forms of chronic pain.

 The type of pain you are addressing will determine which form of hemp you should use.
 A good rule of thumb for supporting pain relief or reduction of inflammation is to get the herb as close to the affected tissues as possible (P. Bergner, personal communication, 2016).
 For instance, if your pain is due to a recovering knee injury, apply a salve infused with hemp extract directly on the knee (avoiding any areas where the skin is broken since putting a salve on an open wound could potentially trap any infectious bacteria present and create a deeper infection or prevent the healing process).
 If your pain manifests as abdominal cramping, use an oral hemp oil compound tincture.
 Or, if your pain occurs as menstrual cramping, consider using a hemp extract-infused suppository.